Make America Great Again: Use by Donald Trump

 However, Trump did not trademark the phrase in commerce.
 On August 5, 2015, radio personality Bobby Bones took note of this and successfully filed a trademark for the phrase's use in commerce.
 Two days later Bones tweeted at Trump, offering the use of his slogan back in exchange for a $100,000 donation to the St. Jude Children's Research Hospital.
 On October 29, Bones followed up the tweet with an image of a check from the Trump Organization.
 The amount on the check was undisclosed and Bones said that Trump could "have [his] slogan back".

 Following Trump's first election, the website of his presidential transition was established at greatagain.gov.
-Trump said in 2017 and 2018 that the slogan of his 2020 reelection campaign would be "Keep America Great" and he sought to trademark it.
+Trump said in 2017 and 2018 that the slogan of his 2020 re-election campaign would be "Keep America Great" and he sought to trademark it.
 However, Trump's 2020 campaign continued to use the "Make America Great Again" slogan.
 Trump's vice president, Mike Pence, used the phrase "make America great again, again" in his 2020 Republican National Convention speech, garnering ridicule for implying that Trump's first term had failed.
 In late 2021, this phrase became the name of a pro-Trump Super-PAC, which was also mocked.
 A 2020 executive order, titled "Promoting Beautiful Federal Civic Architecture", was nicknamed "Make Federal Buildings Beautiful Again" by proponents and the press.

 Less than a week after Trump left office, he spoke to advisors about possibly establishing a third party, which he suggested might be named either the "Patriot Party" or "Make America Great Again Party".
 In his first few days out of office, he also supported Arizona state party chairwoman Kelli Ward, who likewise called for the creation of a "MAGA Party".
 In late January 2021, the former president viewed the proposed MAGA Party as leverage to prevent Republican senators from voting to convict him during the Senate impeachment trial, and to field challengers to Republicans who voted for his impeachment in the House.
 The phrase was used again as the official slogan of Trump's 2024 presidential campaign.
 On June 3, 2023, Trump called his supporters Magadonians, prompting mockery on social media.